mml-cambridge/mml-cambridge.github.io/content/people/index.md

 Hi!
 I started my PhD in 2020, my research is focused on developing off-lattice kinetic Monte Carlo methods to enable the simulation of solid-state systems into extended timescales.
 I'm a self-proclaimed C++ addict, you can find out about some of my projects on [GitHub](https://github.com/ConorWilliams).

+### Ben Seddon

+I started my PhD in 2019, just before the pandemic.
+It's been swell.